solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

     ![Python is running in the Resources\Azure ML directory.](media/python-anaconda-prompt.png 'Python')

     >**NOTE**: the installation of Python you choose must have [the Azure Machine Leraning SDK for Python](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/install?view=azure-ml-py) installed.
-In this example, I am using the Anaconda distribution of Python, but any Python installation with the appropriate libraries will work.

 3. Run the following code in Python to deploy an instance of your Azure Machine Learning model using the `AzureML-PySpark-MmlSpark-0.15` environment.
 Be sure to change the value of **subscription_id** with your subscription.